whyboris/utilitarianism.net/README.md

 Official code for the [_utilitarianism.net_](https://www.utilitarianism.net/) website.

-We are using [_Hugo_](https://gohugo.io/) to build the base website and a few _npm packages_ and scripts to generate PDFs and add search functionality.
+We are using [_Hugo_](https://gohugo.io/) to build the base website and a few _npm packages_ and scripts to generate PDFs, add search functionality, etc.

 ## Developing